hotosm/learnosm/_posts/en/0600-12-15-getting-data.md

 >you will need to use one of the more specialized services in the next section
 >or learn how to export the data yourself.

+### OSM Extracts by Interline

+[Interline Technologies](https://www.interline.io/) provides an [OSM Extracts](https://www.interline.io/osm/extracts/) service with extracts for over 200 metro regions and cities around the world.
+Extracts are available as [OSM PBF](https://wiki.openstreetmap.org/wiki/PBF_Format), GeoJSON, and GeoJSON Lines (one feature per line).
+Extracts are created daily.
+Download through stable URLs or using the [PlanetUtils](https://github.com/interline-io/planetutils) command-line interface.
+Registration is free but required.

 Customized Extracts
 -------------------